István Bethlen

-Count István Bethlen de Bethlen (8 October 1874, Gernyeszeg – 5 October 1946, Moscow) was a Hungarian aristocrat and statesman and served as prime minister from 1921 to 1931.
+Count István Bethlen de Bethlen (8 October 1874 – 5 October 1946) was a Hungarian aristocrat and statesman and served as prime minister from 1921 to 1931.

 Early life

 The scion of an old Bethlen de Bethlen noble family from Transylvania, he was the only son of Count Istvan Bethlen de Bethlen (1831–1881) and Countess Ilona Teleki de Szék (1849–1914).
 He had two elder sisters: Countess Klementine Mikes de Zabola (1871–1954) and Countess Ilona Haller de Hallerkeö (1872–1924).

 Career

-Bethlen was elected to the Hungarian parliament as a Liberal in 1901.
+Bethlen was elected to the Hungarian Parliament as a liberal in 1901.
 Later, he served as a representative of the new Hungarian government at the Paris Peace Conference in 1919.
-In that year, the weak centrist Hungarian government collapsed, and was soon replaced by a communist Hungarian Soviet Republic, under the leadership of Béla Kun.
-Bethlen quickly returned to Hungary to assume leadership of the anti-communist "white" government based in Szeged, along with former Austro-Hungarian Navy admiral Miklós Horthy.
-After the "white" forces seized control of Hungary, Horthy was appointed Regent of Hungary.
-Bethlen again took a seat in the Hungarian parliament, allying with the conservative factions there.
+In that year, the weak centrist Hungarian government collapsed and was soon replaced by the communist Hungarian Soviet Republic, under the leadership of Béla Kun.
+Bethlen quickly returned to Hungary to assume leadership of the anti-communist "white" government, based in Szeged, along with former Austro-Hungarian Navy Admiral Miklós Horthy.
+After the "white" forces had seized control of Hungary, Horthy was appointed Regent of Hungary.
+Bethlen again took a seat in the Hungarian Parliament and allied with the conservative factions there.
 In 1919, Bethlen rejected a personal union between Romania and Hungary under the King of Romania.

 After the attempted return of King Charles IV to the throne of Hungary in 1921, Horthy asked Bethlen to form a strong government to eliminate the possibility of other such threats to the new country.
 Bethlen founded the Party of National Unity.
-He was also able to unite the two most powerful factors in Hungarian society, the wealthy, primarily Jewish industrialists in Budapest and the old Magyar gentry in rural Hungary, into a lasting coalition; this effectively checked the rise of Fascism in the country for at least a decade.
-Bethlen was also able to reach an accord with the labor unions, earning their support for the government and eliminating a source of domestic dissent.
+He was also able to unite the two most powerful factors in Hungarian society, the wealthy primarily-Jewish industrialists in Budapest and the old Magyar gentry in rural Hungary, into a lasting coalition.
+That effectively checked the rise of fascism in the country for at least a decade.
+Bethlen reached an accord with the labour unions, earned their support for the government and eliminated a source of domestic dissent.